feynon/carlosbecker.com/content/post/2015-02-02-job-descriptions.md

 You should also tell what your company and products do.
 Not everyone knows your big little company, doesn't matter how famous you think they are.
 Please, describe them.

-Also, about this company-as-a-verb thing… I particularly think it's stupid.
+Also, about this company-as-a-verb thing...
+I particularly think it's stupid.

 But that's just my opinion.